Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 All the while, sexual predators intimidated and coerced young detainees into sex acts, often while other guards watched out for them.
 Known predators were not immediately fired, and their misconduct was covered up.
 Lack of monitoring, refusal to take action, and actively ignoring complaints have all contributed to severe trauma for dozens of young women and men.

-Filing a Claim for Abuse at Girls’ Rehabilitation Facility
+How Can I File a Claim for Abuse Against a Girls’ Rehabilitation Facility?

 Our team helps survivors file claims for abuse by staff, probation officers, guards, medical personnel, social workers, and mental health professionals.
+Court filings can provide important evidence in support of abuse claims.
 We can also sue the facility for failing to prevent abuse, whether by staff members or by other detainees.

 The attorneys at Injury Lawyer Team are committed to reducing the stress of a court case.
-We understand that survivors face many barriers when sharing their story, particularly fear of retaliation or shame about being mistreated.
+We understand that survivors face many barriers when sharing their story, particularly the fear of retaliation or shame about being sexually exploited.
 Our focus is always on protecting your privacy while pursuing a fair settlement for your injuries.

 California Child Victims Act and Statute of Limitations